Skip to main content

 Genetic predispositions can cause an individual’s brain to react intensely to standard hormonal changes, leading to the symptoms of PMDD.

-This insight is the foundation of in this context.
+This insight is the foundation of personalized medicine in this context.
 It explains why some individuals are vulnerable while others are not, despite undergoing the same menstrual cycle.
 Early research into familial patterns of premenstrual symptoms suggested a strong heritable component, with some studies estimating heritability between 30% and 80%.

 This provides a scientific basis for the observation that these conditions often run in families.
 The search for the specific genes involved is a quest to identify the exact components of the cellular machinery that are behaving differently.
 Understanding these genetic factors allows clinicians and individuals to work together, moving beyond a one-size-fits-all approach and toward a strategy that respects the unique biology of the person experiencing the symptoms.